nathan-j-brenner/nathan-j-brenner.github.io/_posts/2016-04-17-TS_expressworks.md

 date : 2016-04-17
 ---

 Typescript is a superset of Javascript.
-It's a transpiler and offers typechecking, which you don't get with Babel.
-However, there's some configuration and some weird vocabulary.
+It's a transpiler for es6 to es5 and offers typechecking, which you don't get with Babel.
+However, there's some configuration and some weird terminology.
 It's easy for me to forget some of this stuff, so I like to use the node school workshops as an oppertunity to expand my understanding, which is a bonus: I get to learn the content in the workshops, and I get to learn and practice es6.

 ## Why do I like writing typescript instead of plain javascript?
 1. Code completion: As soon as I start typing a reference to an object, such as jQuery `$.`, I get a modal window with the list of possible methods or properties I can use with helpful information like the definition and the parameters.
 I can select any of them and get tab completion.